VA House – Southcentral VA Districts

 In deciding how to vote as your delegate to the House, I consider both my core convictions and our place within the larger Commonwealth of Virginia.
 For example, we all want the best public schools, from kindergarten through college.
 We all want a good transportation system.

-Current Position: Other for District 66 since 1989
+Current Position: Other of District 66 since 1989

 Affiliation: Republican